-This report is concerned with supercapacitors (electrochemical capacitors) and their applications in electric drive vehicles in place of or in combination with batteries.
+This paper is concerned with the applications of supercapacitors (electrochemical capacitors) in electric drive vehicles in place of or in combination with batteries.
 The electric drive vehicles considered are hybrid vehicles (HEVs and PHEVs) and fuel cell vehicles.
-Special attention is given to sizing the supercapacitor unit to minimize volume and cost and the control strategies that take advantage of the high efficiency and charge acceptance of supercapacitors compared to batteries.
-Present vehicle applications of supercapacitors include their use in braking systems and stop-go hybrids and future applications in charge sustaining and plug-in hybrids and battery powered electric vehicles using advanced batteries having high energy density (>300 Wh/kg).
+Special attention is given to sizing the supercapacitor unit to minimize volume and cost and to control strategies that take advantage of the high efficiency and charge acceptance of supercapacitors compared to batteries.
+Present vehicle applications of supercapacitors include their use in braking systems and stop-go hybrids and future applications can be charge sustaining and plug-in hybrids and battery powered electric vehicles using advanced batteries having high energy density (>300 Wh/kg).

-The most common electrical energy storage device used in vehicles is the battery.
+The most common electrical energy storage device used in vehicles is a battery.
 Batteries have been the technology of choice for most applications, because they can store large amounts of energy in a relatively small volume and weight and provide suitable levels of power for many applications.
-Shelf and cycle life have been a problem/ concern with most types of batteries, but people have learned to tolerate this shortcoming due to the lack of an alternative.
+Shelf and cycle life have been a problem/ concern with most types of batteries, but designers have learned to tolerate this shortcoming due to the lack of an alternative.
 In recent times, the power requirements in a number of applications have increased markedly and have exceeded the capability of batteries of standard design.
 This has led to the design of special high power, pulse batteries often with the sacrifice of energy density and cycle life.
 Supercapacitors have been developed as an alternative to pulse batteries.
 To be an attractive alternative, capacitors must have much higher power and much longer shelf and cycle life than batteries.
-By "much" is meant about one order of magnitude higher.
+By "much" is meant at least a factor of 2-3.

 Supercapacitors have much lower energy density than lithium batteries.
 Their lower energy density and higher cost (\$/kWh) are often given by auto driveline designers as the reason why they have not used supercapacitors.
-However, as discussed in this report, the energy storage (kWh) requirement using supercapacitors is much smaller than using batteries in high power applications due to the much lower power capability (kW/kg) of the batteries.
-This can have a large effect on the effective energy density of the energy storage unit.
+However, as discussed in this paper, the energy storage (kWh) requirement using supercapacitors is much smaller than using batteries in high power applications due to the much lower power capability (kW/kg) of the batteries.
+This can have a large effect on the effective energy density of the energy storage unit when one considers the energy actually used from the battery.

-The first sections of this report deal with supercapacitor concepts and performance, including a description of the construction of devices and materials used in them and recent test data for commercial and proto-type devices.
+The first sections of this paper deal briefly with the characteristics of commercial and proto-type devices based on test data taken at the University of California-Davis.
 The next sections are concerned with present and future applications, how supercapacitors units are sized in particular applications, and simulations of vehicles using supercapacitors in their drivelines for energy storage.
 The final section deals with the cost of supercapacitors and comparisons of their cost with that of lithium batteries.

 II.
-Supercapacitor Concepts
+SUPERCAPACITOR CONCEPTS